Koko Samoa

 Koko Samoa is a traditional Samoan hot chocolate drink made from ground cocoa beans.
 Most cocoa produced in Samoa is consumed domestically as koko Samoa, which is sold at local markets by cocoa farmers and their families.
-Koko Samoa may also refer to a dry cocoa mass made from ground cocoa beans, or a mixed subspecies of cocoa known more commonly as Samoan Trinitario.
+Koko Samoa may also refer to a dry cocoa mass made from coarsely ground cocoa beans, or a mixed subspecies of cocoa known more commonly as Samoan Trinitario.

 Background

 The cocoa tree (Theobroma cacao) is not native to Samoa but was introduced to the islands in 1883 by German colonists who brought plants of the Criollo subspecies from British Ceylon (present-day Sri Lanka).
 Although the Germans intended for the cocoa to be grown mainly as an export crop, Samoans adopted it into their culture soon thereafter, and cocoa presently sees large domestic consumption in Samoa, unlike elsewhere in Oceania.

 Preparation

 Most cocoa produced in Samoa is consumed locally as koko Samoa.
 It is typically prepared by women.
 Koko Samoa is made first by harvesting ripe cocoa pods from a cocoa tree, and separating the seeds (i.e. cocoa beans) from the surrounding pulp.
 The beans are then fermented, sun-dried, and roasted over a hot metal plate heated by an open fire.
-After roasting, the husks are removed from the beans, which are subsequently ground into a liquid paste in a wooden mortar.
+After roasting, the husks are removed from the beans, which are subsequently ground into a coarse liquid paste in a wooden mortar.
 The paste is then mixed with boiling water in a kettle and sweetened to make the drink.